whyscream/django-windowsauthtoken/README.md

 ## Usage

 Once the middleware is added, it will automatically handle the extraction of the Windows Authentication token from the `X-IIS-WindowsAuthToken` header and set the `REMOTE_USER` variable.
 You can then use Django's authentication system as usual.

+The RemoteUserMiddleware will use the `REMOTE_USER` variable to authenticate users against Django's user model.
+If a user with the given username does not exist, it will create a new user if `CREATE_UNKNOWN_USER` is set to `True` (which is the default).
+See the [Django documentation](https://docs.djangoproject.com/en/stable/topics/auth/default/#django.contrib.auth.middleware.RemoteUserMiddleware) for more details on how RemoteUserMiddleware works.

 ## Username format